 The following forms are provided by the Department of Health to assist patients and physicians in undertaking the mandatory reporting requirements.
 The use of these forms is not mandatory.

-- Patient Choice and Control at End of Life
+- Rules related to Patient Choice and Control at End of Life

 Vermont Ethics Network